 Here's how we crunch the numbers (the nerdy bit):

 YouGov survey.
 Three times a year, we ask YouGov to run a survey of around 14,000 people on energy suppliers' customer service.
 From this, we get about 11,000 to 12,000 responses from those responsible for their household's energy bills, with each person grading their supplier's service between 0 and 10 (with 0 being the worst score, 10 being the best).

 We assign each supplier with more than 50 votes in this survey (we discount those with fewer votes as we don't feel it'd give an accurate representation) with a score out of five.
 To do this, we work out the percentage breakdown of what each supplier scores between 0 and 10.
 For every percentage point in one we multiply by one, for two we multiply by two, and so on.
-We add it all up, then divide by 100 to give us a score out of 10, then divide by two to get the score out of five.
+We add it all up, then divide by 100 to give us a score out of 10, then divide by two to get a score out of five.